elastic/eui/wiki/testing.md

 ### Test helper naming pattern

-If the test helper includes `enzyme` or other libraries included only in `devDependencies`, use the `*.test-helper.tsx` naming pattern to exlcude the component from production builds.
+If the test helper includes `enzyme` or other libraries included only in `devDependencies`, use the `*.test_helper.[ts, tsx]` naming pattern to exclude the component from production builds.

 ## Test design